 This is peak BPD:

-Seeing the natural consequences of their behavior as unfair—
+Seeing the natural consequences of their behavior as unfair.

-as if they’re the ones being wronged.
+As if they’re the ones being wronged.

-Eventually, Goldie asked: Do you ever work with couples who want to save their marriage?
+At the end of session, Goldie asked: Do you ever work with couples who want to save their marriage?

-But I have worked with their partners—helping them implement DBT (Dialectical Behavior Therapy) techniques.
+I restated my position: I don’t work with personality disordered individuals.
+But I’ve worked with their partners to help them implement DBT (Dialectical Behavior Therapy) techniques.

 Goldie wasn’t done: How many of those couples stayed together?